About

 What UNA does for nurses

-UNA provides a wide range of services to its members.
-A key role is negotiating the excellent collective agreements that regulate salaries, benefits, schedules and working conditions of members.
+UNA provides a wide range of services to its duespayers.
+A key role is negotiating the excellent collective agreements that regulate salaries, benefits, schedules, and working conditions.

-UNA also administers its agreements to resolve disputes, improve working conditions and protect nurses’ workplace rights.
-Members of the union’s professional staff represent members before Labour Relations Board hearings, professional bodies’ disciplinary
+UNA also administers its agreements to resolve disputes, improve working conditions and protect your workplace rights.
+Members of the union’s staff represent members before Labour Relations Board hearings, professional bodies’ disciplinary

 How UNA is financed